Should I Finish This Course of Antibiotics?

 Should I finish this course of antibiotics?

-Your healthcare provider will likely hedge by telling you to complete the entire course of antibiotics prescribed.
+Your healthcare provider will hedge: complete the entire course of antibiotics prescribed.
 This is despite the evidence that shorter courses of antibiotics are often effective.

 It is appropriate to stop antibiotics early if you don’t have a severe infection, you are otherwise healthy, and the antibiotic prescribed is for a non-descript (not specifically diagnosed serious condition) concern.
 Kids get 6-12 viral infections a year.
 How many viral infections do you think adults get?